Covers Farm, a disused sand quarry

 Why will the lorries use these routes?
 Where will the waste come from?

-The fill material is largely expected to come from the south-east London area, and The individual routes will depend on the infill material source.
-Please see the following annotated maps.
+The fill material is largely expected to come from the south-east London area, and The individual routes will depend on the source of the material.
+Please see the maps below.
 The key routes are the B269, B2024, A25 (East) and the A233

 Traffic congestion and road safety = material planning considerations

-The Government guide on planning decisions, National Planning Policy Framework, Paragraph 109, says,
+The Government guidance on planning decisions, the National Planning Policy Framework (revised 2021) says in Paragraph 111:

 For details about the proposed ‘haul’ road please click here.